-Attribute Baseline ★ Tier 1 High Performance ★★ Tier 2 High Performance ★★★ Tier 3 High Performance Verification Design Construction Measurement & Verification Plans & Specs Calculations & Analysis Basis of Design Verification Design for Public U se Reference Design for Public Use INTERIORS o Assembly areas in the base building program (e.g., auditoriums, atria, jury assembly rooms) are designed to allow for manageable public access for after- hours use. o Upon project opening, at least one interior building assembly area that holds likely potential for occasional public use is cataloged in the property manager's office and made available for public use. the base building program are positioned in relation to public entries and other building amenities so as to o Meets Tier 1 High Performance Requirements AND: o Assembly areas for appropriate public use includes at least one contiguous space that provides a minimum of 2,000 SF. o Upon project opening, GSA has approved a permit (GSA Form 3453) for public use of an interior space. o Meets Tier 2 High Performance Requirements AND: o Design provides interior spaces or other permanent structures that will be leased for long-term private commercial or other mixed use.
+Attribute Baseline ★ Tier 1 High Performance ★★ Tier 2 High Performance ★★★ Tier 3 High Performance Verification Design Construction Measurement & Verification Plans & Specs Calculations & Analysis Basis of Design Verification Design for Public Us e Reference Design for Public Use - INTERIORS o Assembly areas in the base building program (e.g., auditoriums, atria, jury assembly rooms) are designed to allow for manageable public access for after-hours use. o Meets Baseline Requirements AND: o Assembly areas within the base building program are positioned in relation to public entries and other building amenities so as to enhance their visibility and utility and to encourage public interest in their use. o Meets Tier 1 High Performance Requirements AND: o Assembly areas for appropriate public use includes at least one contiguous space that provides a minimum of 2,000 SF. o Meets Tier 2 High Performance Requirements AND: o Design provides interior spaces or other permanent structures that will be leased for long-term private commercial or other mixed use.
 ODC Review of Design Narrative and presentation at relevant reviews Design Concept materials N/A Public Building Cooperative Use Act of 1976 (40 U.S.C.
-601a) Verify relevant design elements from approve Concept presentation, and submission of completed form 3453, when appropriate - 1 1 1 1 1 Reference Design for Public Use EXTERIORS o Design provides a specific vision for how all exterior public areas are meant to be used, whether for circulation, passive use, or programmed public use.
-The public spaces are designed and furnished to support that intended use. o Pedestrian circulation networks through and around the project site are designed with a cohesive vision, to create a positive pedestrian experience. o Landscape design elements provide access, comfort, shade, seating options, and visual interest encouraging passive public use by visitors and o Design provides a specific vision for how all exterior public areas are meant to be used, whether for circulation, passive use, or programmed public use.
-The public spaces are designed and furnished to support that intended use. o Dedestrian circulation networks through and around the project site are designed with a cohesive vision, to create a positive pedestrian experience. clandscape design elements are assembled in order to provide access, comfort, shade, seating options, and visual interest that encourages passive public. 'companion' seating for elderly or disabled visitors). o If not provided under the project construction contract, o Meets Tier 1 High Performance Requirements AND: o Landscape design provides a publicly accessible plaza space that provides a minimum of 6,000 square feet of space that is adjacent to and readily accessible to public sidewalks.
-Plaza areas provide a minimum of one tree for every 1,000 SF of plaza space. o Gathering areas are equipped with publicly accessible WiFi to support use by building occupants and visitors. o Meets Tier 2 High Performance Requirements AND: o Plaza areas are designed for programmed public use and at least one area includes electrical service to support such use. o Upon project opening, GSA has approved a permit (GSA Form 3453) for public use of the space.
+601a) Verify relevant design elements from approved Concept presentation, and submission of completed form 3453, when appropriate Reference Design for Public Use - EXTERIORS o Design provides a specific vision for how all exterior public areas are meant to be used, whether for circulation, passive use, or programmed public use.
+The public spaces are designed and furnished to support that intended use. o Pedestrian circulation networks through and around the project site are designed with a cohesive vision, to create a positive pedestrian experience. o Landscape design elements provide access, comfort, shade, seating options, and visual interest encouraging passive public use by visitors, and o Design provides a specific vision for how all exterior public areas are meant to be used, whether for circulation, passive use, or programmed public use, the public spaces are designed and furnished to support that intended use. o Pedestrian circulation networks through and around the project site are designed with a cohesive vision, to create a positive pedestrian experience. o Landscape design elements are assembled in order to provide access, comfort, shade, seating options, and visual interest that encourages passive public use by building visitors and general public. areas seating choices (shade, sun, sitting walls, tables, furniture, etc.) that provide minimum of one (1) linear foot of seating for every fifty (50) SF of plaza space.
+Seating for variety of needs (e.g., including 'companion' seating for elderly or disabled visitors). o If not provided under the project construction contract, plaza furnishings (furniture, shade structures, waste cans) o Meets Tier 1 High Performance Requirements o Meets Tier 2 High Performance Requirements AND: o Plaza areas are designed for programmed public use and at least one area includes electrical service to support such use. o Upon project opening, GSA has approved a permit (GSA Form 3453) for public use of the space.
 ODC Review of Design Narrative and presentation at relevant reviews Design Concept materials N/A Public Building Cooperative Use Act of 1976 (40 U.S.C.
-601a) Verify relevant design elements from approve Concept presentation, and submission of completed form 3453, when appropriate
+601a) Verify relevant design elements from approved Concept presentation, and submission of completed form 3453, when appropriate